ldn-softdev/Rpnn/README.md

 2. trained mode

 #### Learning mode
-In learning mode the `rpn` learns from the provided input/targets samples and once the solution is found (`rpn` successfully converges) it dumps its trained brains into the file (default filename is `rpn.bin`)
+In the learning mode `rpn` learns from the provided input/targets samples and once the solution is found (`rpn` successfully converges) it dumps its trained brains into the file (default file is `rpn.bin`)

-Inputs are read line-by-line, each line containing _input and target figures_, so that the number of input figures corresponds to the number of receptors in the configured topology and the number of target figures corresponds to the number or output neurons.
-The figures on the input line should be separated with blank space, optionally with `,` or `=` symbols (note: there's no semantical significance for separators, so they could be interchanged freely)
+Training pattern inputs are read line-by-line, each line containing _input and target values_, so that the number of input values corresponds to the number of receptors in the configured topology, and the number of target values corresponds to the number or output neurons.
+The values on the input line should be separated with blank space, optionally with `,` or `=` symbols (note: there's no semantical significance for separators, so they could be interchanged/duplicated freely)

 For example, say your topology has 2 receptors and 1 output neuron, then any of following input lines are fine:
 ```
 0 0 0
 0, 1, 1
-1, 0 = 1
+1,0 = 1
 1==1,,0
 ```
-The last line though might be confusing, as it still facilitates two inputs (`1`, `1`) and a single output (`0`), so apply your discretion when using separators.
+The last line though might be confusing, as it still facilitates two inputs (`1`, `1`) and a single output (`0`), so apply your discretion when using value separators.

 If `rpn` does not find a solution (fails to converge), then it does not dump its brains into the file (then you should adjust parameters, e.g.: increase epochs, alter target error, change topology, etc).

 #### Trained mode
-To start `rpn` in a trained mode, you need to give it a parameter `-r` followed by the file name where `rpn` brains are (default is `rpn.bin`) in the trained mode `rpn` accepts the input lines the same way like in the _Learning mode_, only the figures on each line here are inputs only
-(no target patterns this time)
+To start `rpn` in a trained mode, you need to give it a parameter `-r` followed by the file name where `rpn` brains are (default is `rpn.bin`) in the trained mode `rpn` accepts the input lines the same way like in the _Learning mode_, only the values on each line here are input patterns only (no target patterns this time)

 #### Hello World!
 _"Hello World!"_ task in the NN is the training of _XOR_ function (it's the simplest task that requires a multi-perceptron to converge).